andypotato/ble-receiver-demo/README.md

 # BLE Receiver (Peripheral) Demo
 Demo implementation of a Bluetooth BLE peripheral in NodeJS using the [Bleno library](https://github.com/noble/bleno "Bleno library").
-This is the counterpart to my [Bluetooth Controller Demo](https://github.com/andypotato/ble-controller-demo "Bluetooth Controller Demo") and will convert the incoming Bluetooth controller data to a Websocket for use with HTML5 / JavaScript Applications.
+This is the counterpart to my [Bluetooth Controller Demo](https://github.com/andypotato/ble-controller-demo "Bluetooth Controller Demo") and will output the incoming Bluetooth controller data to a websocket in JSON format for use with HTML5 / JavaScript Applications.

 This project is part of a [tutorial on using Bluetooth Controllers with HTML5 / JavaScript applications](https://medium.com/@andreas.schallwig "tutorial on using Bluetooth Controllers with HTML5 / JavaScript applications").